Our Best Beaches: California

 This is an ocean-loving backpacker’s paradise.
 Humboldt County boasts almost 30 public beaches with flat sandy stretches, coastal bluffs, hidden coves, coastal dunes, rivers, lagoons and abundant wildlife.
 Visit the King Range National Conservation Area, the Lost Coast’s black sand beaches or the Rocks and Islands Wilderness for extraordinary wilderness, seclusion and adventure opportunities

-The California Coastal National Monument is located along the entire length of California's shoreline including 1,100 miles from Mexico to Oregon, and extends 12 nautical miles (13.8 land miles) from the mainland.
-The Point Arena-Stornetta Unit near Fort Bragg is the first mainland unit adding 1,665 acres to the monument.
+The California Coastal National Monument is located along the entire length of California's shoreline including 1,100 miles (1,770 km) from Mexico to Oregon, and extends 12 nautical miles (13.8 land miles or 20 km) from the mainland.
+The Point Arena-Stornetta Unit near Fort Bragg is the first mainland unit adding 1,665 acres (673 ha) to the monument.
 Try a visit to the Point Arena Lighthouse or simply stroll along this spectacular shoreline - the bluffs and coves offer fantastic wildlife viewing and whale watching opportunities.

 Redwood National Park - Del Norte County